 Someone who doesn’t identify as either male or female but hasn’t specified an alternative label.

 Usually an umbrella term for those who do not prescribe to the separate definitions of male and female (for example: gender variant, gender nonconforming, genderqueer) .
 A non-binary person can carry this as a gender identity, where they feel neither male or female or both at any given time, or a political identity (or both) where they reject and critique the western binary models of male and female gender identities.

-Pansexuality (omnisexuality) is attraction towards people of any gender identity.
-It differs from bisexuality, which is attraction to males and females, in that pansexuals can be attracted to all gender identities, not a specific gender.
+Pansexuality, or omnisexuality, is the sexual, romantic or emotional attraction towards people regardless of their sex or gender identity.
+It differs from bisexuality, which is attraction to people of the same and different genders, in that pansexuals can be attracted to all gender identities, not a specific gender.